-The purpose of our study was to examine the efficacy of the FCU initiated during kindergarten relevant to teacher report of children's emotional and behavior problems in first grade.
-We also investigated whether children with elevated emotional and behavior needs at pretest benefited more from the FCU than did children with lower levels of emotional and behavior needs at pretest.
+The purpose of our study was to examine the efficacy of the FCU initiated during kindergarten relevant to teacher report of children's emotional and behavior problems in first and second grade.
+We also investigated whether teacher report of emotional and behavior needs and caregiver report of children's special services at baseline moderated the effect of the FCU on children's emotional and behavior problems at first and second grade.
 This study targeted children's emotional and behavior problems, one of the biggest concerns facing children, parents, and teachers (Pastor et al., 2012).
-By targeting families of children at kindergarten entry, children and families can receive effective treatment before problems amplify or become chronic (Dodge et al., 2008).
-This research supports the efficacy of the FCU at kindergarten entry for reducing risk factors associated with the long-term development of academic and behavior problems.
+By targeting families of children at school entry, children and families can receive effective treatment before problems amplify or become chronic (Dodge et al., 2008).
+This research supports the efficacy of the FCU initiated at school entry for reducing risk factors associated with the long-term development of academic and behavior problems.

 Study results suggest that children randomly assigned to the FCU experienced greater decreases in emotional and behavior problems than did controls.
-Results were obtained by using an intent-to-treat approach to analyses, which is known to be the most stringent approach to testing results of randomized trials (Lachin, 2000).
-Second, students experiencing higher levels of emotional and behavior problems at kindergarten entry benefited most from the intervention in comparison with students who were experiencing lower levels of emotional and behavior problems.
-These results are consistent with FCU effects during middle school (Stormshak et al., 2009) and suggest that family-centered approaches, such as the FCU, have great promise for reducing child risk and promoting positive outcomes at kindergarten entry.
-This study adds substantially to research that has examined the FCU in early childhood (Dishion et al., 2008) and in middle school (Stormshak et al., 2011) by targeting kindergarten entry.
+Results were obtained by using an Intent-To-Treat (ITT) approach to analyses, which is known to be the most stringent approach to testing results of randomized trials (Lachin, 2000).
+Second, children experiencing higher levels of emotional and behavior problems at kindergarten entry benefited most from the intervention in comparison with children who were experiencing lower levels of emotional and behavior problems.
+These results are consistent with FCU effects during middle school (Stormshak et al., 2009) and suggest that familycentered approaches, such as the FCU, have great promise for reducing child risk and promoting positive outcomes when initiated during kindergarten.
+This study adds substantially to research that has examined the FCU in early childhood (Dishion et al., 2008) and in middle school (Stormshak et al., 2011) by targeting school entry.
+In addition, there was no evidence that caregiver report of children's special services in school moderated the impact of the FCU on teacher-reported emotional and behavior problems.
+This suggests the FCU works well for children regardless of whether they receive special services in school.